agrison/vavr-matchers/README.md

 ## Contribute

-It is a work in progress, so don't hesitate to contribute and add more matches
+It is a work in progress, so don't hesitate to contribute and add more matchers.

 ## Thanks

-I've needed this library and discovered this one from Vincent Ambo (@tazjin): https://github.com/tazjin/vavr-matchers Since it has been archived, and I needed some additional functionality, here comes this library.
+I needed this library and discovered an existing one from Vincent Ambo (@tazjin): https://github.com/tazjin/vavr-matchers

+Unfortunately it has been archived for years and couldn't fork it, so as I needed new functionalities here comes this library.